NocaToca/nocatoca.github.io/_posts/2025-03-31-laying_out_post.md

 ## Well, What Is This Project?
 Yes, I suppose that is important context!
 To give a brief overview:<br><br>

-For the past 6 years or so, I have been on and off developer a game that is essentially a passion project.
+For the past 6 years or so, I have been on and off developing a game that is essentially a passion project.
 The world has aggregated greatly from that time - and I will get to it when I post updates regarding it - but a big issue has been that the actual game project has died around 4 times.
 It's not anyone else's fault but my own; I've only ever developed on the codebase myself with this.
 The actual reasons it has died have all been various, but I do believe I can overcome them.<br><br>

 In fact, I'm at a point where I can pretty confidentally say that I probably will stick with what I'm doing!
 This is why I want to start on this step of journaling and blogging development.<br><br><br>